Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 Method #2.
 This is also fairly common and works best in faster currents.
 Cast across and slightly downriver and allow the current to swing the lure across the pool without any reeling in at all.
 This ‘swing’ technique carries the spoon downstream and across as it sinks.

 Method #3.
-With this method, the angler cast the lure out and across the river allowing it to sink to the bottom.
-Then lift the rod tip from waist high to a few feet over your head and then lower the rod and repeat.
-This creates and jigging up and down motion causing the spoon to flutter like an injured baitfish which can really drive the salmon crazy.
+With this method, I will cast the lure out and across the river, allowing it to sink to the bottom.
+I then lift the rod tip from waist high to a few feet over my head and then lower the rod and repeat.
+This creates a jigging up and down motion, causing the spoon to flutter like an injured baitfish, which can really drive the salmon crazy.

-The jigging method is beneficial in specific areas where salmon are known to congregate, such as beneath waterfalls or behind large obstacles in the river, and in pocket water.
+The jigging method is beneficial in specific areas where salmon are known to congregate, such as below rapids or behind large obstacles in the river, and in pocket water.

 Getting The Right Depth

-I also believe the closer you can get your spoon to the salmon the more you will aggravate them and the more likely they will grab the spoon.
+I also believe the closer I can get my spoon to the salmon, the more the spoon will aggravate them and trigger a bite.
 I have seen this with my own eyes.
 After multiple passes, the salmon finally grab the spoon when it’s very close to them.

 Fishing The Spoon High